 The integration plan can be simple or complex, depending on the content in question.
 Typical considerations include but are not limited to:

-- if your site is conceptually part of another site (applies most typically to Web-based forms and applications)
+- If your site is conceptually part of another site (often applies to web-based forms and applications).

 - Inclusion/exclusion from search (both external and internal)

 - Level of user access (i.e., open to the public or password-protected)